BrenoTeixeira/insider_fidelity_program/README.md

 # 9. Conclusions

-In this project, we have successfully developed a machine learning model aimed at identifying customer clusters.The objective this model is to assist the company define which customers should be eligible for their forthcoming loyalty program.
+In this project, we have successfully developed a machine-learning model to identify customer clusters.
+The objective of this model is to assist the company define which customers should be eligible for their forthcoming loyalty program.

 <p></p>

 # 10. Lessons Learned

-Clustering is a quite difficult task, and since there is no right/wrong answer it is to evaluate the performance of the algorithms.
+Clustering is a difficult task, and since there is no right or wrong answer it is to evaluate the performance of the algorithms.

-In this project I learned about metrics to evaluate a clustering model.
+In this project, I've learned about metrics to evaluate a clustering model.

 In a clustering problem, we are interested in finding features that help us segregate our data.
-So that are a few statistics that we should focus on when analysing the features of the data, like:
+So that are a few statistics that we should focus on when analyzing the features of the data, like:

     - Range (difference between maximum and minimum value).
     - Interquartile Range (IQR).